 Where Should You Plant Your Ground Cover?

-Ground cover plants are best for planting in your beds and borders, but can also be planted as solo plants in containers or patio pots.
+Ground cover plants are best for planting in your beds and borders, but can also be planted solo.
+They’re also perfect for containers and patio pots.
 For an impressive bedding display, plant in between bulbs and plants for a flawless finish.
-If you lack garden space, use pots and containers for an impressive patio decoration.
+If you lack garden space, use pots and containers for an impressive patio decoration!

 How to Plant Your Ground Cover of Choice

 Like we mentioned before, ground cover plants are entirely accessible to any gardener, regardless of skill.
-This is because they are so easy to plant.
-Our ground cover arrive in plug form, needing little effort to plant.
+This is because they are so easy to plant!
+Our ground cover arrives in plug form, needing little effort to plant.
 Simply dig a decent-sized hole where you’d like them to grow, pop it in and cover with soil.

 Once that’s done, all you need to do is sit back and watch them grow the following year!